Squiggle operator

-In formal semantics, the squiggle operator $\sim$ is an operator which constrains the occurrence of focus.
-On one common definition, the squiggle operator takes a syntactic argument $\alpha$ and a discourse salient argument $C$ and introduces a presupposition that the ordinary semantic value of $C$ is either a subset or an element of the focus semantic value of $\alpha$.
+In formal semantics, the squiggle operator $\sim$ is an operator that constrains the occurrence of focus.
+In one common definition, the squiggle operator takes a syntactic argument $\alpha$ and a discourse salient argument $C$ and introduces a presupposition that the ordinary semantic value of $C$ is either a subset or an element of the focus semantic value of $\alpha$.
 The squiggle was first introduced by Mats Rooth in 1992 as part of his treatment of focus within the framework of alternative semantics.
 It has become one of the standard tools in formal work on focus, playing a key role in accounts of contrastive focus, ellipsis, deaccenting, and question-answer congruence.

 Empirical motivation

-The empirical motivation for the squiggle operator comes from cases where focus marking requires a salient antecedent in discourse which stands in some particular relation with the focused expression.
-For instance, the following pairs shows that contrastive focus is only felicitous when there is a salient focus antecedent which contrasts with the focused expression (capital letters indicate the focused expression).
+The empirical motivation for the squiggle operator comes from cases in which focus marking requires a salient antecedent in discourse that stands in some particular relation with the focused expression.
+For instance, the following pairs shows that contrastive focus is only felicitous when there is a salient focus antecedent, which contrasts with the focused expression (capital letters indicate the focused expression).